Variance reduction for additive functional of Markov chains via martingale representations: Introduction

+In this paper we propose a generic variance reduction method for additive functionals of Markov chains.
+Compared to Stein control variates techniques, the knowledge of the stationary distribution is not required.
+The variance reduction method we propose thus applies not only to MCMC methods (for which the distribution $\pi$ is known), but also to the more general setting in which the stationary distribution is not analytically known; such examples arise, in particular, when one wishes to integrate according to the stationary distribution of an ergodic diffusion or to estimate the value function (or the gradient of the value function) in reinforcement learning algorithms.

+Compared to \cite{dellaportas2012control}, our approach is not restricted to $\pi$-reversible Markov kernels.
+We provide a non-asymptotic analysis for the so-called normal noise model, which covers as a special example the Langevin dynamics.
+We also consider variance reduction in the problem of estimating the expectation of functions under the unknown stationary distribution of ergodic diffusion process.

 The paper is organized as follows.
-In Section~\ref{sec:setup} we set up the problem and introduce some notations.
-Section~\ref{seq:mart_repr} contains a novel martingale representation and shows how this representation can be used for variance reduction.
-In Section~\ref{sec:ula_analysis} we analyze the performance of the proposed variance reduction algorithm in the case of Unadjusted Langevin Algorithm (ULA).
-Section~\ref{sec:coeff} studies the complexity of the variance reduced ULA.
-Finally, numerical examples are presented in Section~\ref{sec:num}.
+In \Cref{sec:setup} we set up the problem and introduce some notations.
+In \Cref{seq:mart_repr}, we outline the construction of a novel martingale representation.
+In \Cref{sec:variance-reduction} we show how this martingale representation can be used to construct control variates.
+In \Cref{sec:normal_noise} we analyze performance of the proposed variance reduction algorithm in case of the Markov chain, driven by the normal noise (see \Cref{sec:normal_noise} for the precise definition).
+Finally, in \Cref{sec:numerics} we illustrate our findings on different numerical examples.